Golden goal: FIFA competitions

 In a qualification game for the 1994 Caribbean Cup, Barbados deliberately scored a late own goal in a successful attempt to qualify for the finals by forcing golden-goal extra time against Grenada, as an unusual tournament rule stated that golden goals counted double in calculating goal difference.
 Needing a two-goal victory to qualify, Barbados found themselves 2–1 up with three minutes left of normal time.
 After the Barbadians scored an own goal to bring the scoreline level at 2–2, Grenada tried to score in either net while Barbados defended both goals for the final three minutes of normal time.
 Barbados won the game in extra time and advanced to the next round.

 In 2000, France defeated Italy in extra time in the 2000 European Championship final when David Trezeguet scored a golden goal.
 France thus became the first holder of both the FIFA World Cup and UEFA European Championship since West Germany in 1974.

+Also in 2000, Galatasaray had a 2–1 victory over Real Madrid in the 2000 UEFA Super Cup in Stade Louis II.
+The 90 minutes had produced a 1-1 draw and in extra time the Brazilian player Mário Jardel scored the golden goal and won the first ever UEFA Super Cup in club history.

 The following year, Liverpool overcame Deportivo Alavés in the UEFA Cup final with a golden own goal by Delfí Geli to make the score 5–4 to Liverpool.

+The UEFA Champions League is one of few tournaments not to have been settled by a 'golden goal'.

-The golden goal was used in the FIFA World Cup for the last time in 2002, when Turkey defeated Senegal in the quarter finals when İlhan Mansız scored what would be the final golden goal in male tournaments.
+The golden goal was used in the FIFA World Cup for the last time in 2002, when Turkey defeated Senegal in the quarter-finals when İlhan Mansız scored what would be the final golden goal in male tournaments.
 However, the 2003 Women's World Cup final was decided by a golden goal as Germany defeated Sweden 2–1 with a header by Nia Künzer in the 98th minute.
 It was the last golden goal in FIFA Women's World Cup history.